QualiSystems/cloudshell-help/docs/admin/setting-up-cloudshell/cloudshell-configuration-options/customer-configuration-keys-repository/single-sign-on-sso.md

 		</tr>
 	</tbody>
 </table>
-## SAML SSO – Configure the HTTP method to use when issuing the SAML request ot the Identity Provider
+## SAML SSO – Configure the HTTP method to use when issuing the SAML request to the Identity Provider
 <table>
 	<tbody>
 		<tr>